presh-devs/hngx2/README.md

 ## Introduction

 This project is a 2-page Flutter app.
 The first page is the CV page and second is the edit screen.
+The CV Page has a floating action button that takes users to the edit page and the edit page is scrollable and has a save button at the end to save the user changes.

 ## Installation
 - Clone the repo